microsoft/live-share/docs/collab-vscode.md

 ### Shared terminals / command prompts

 Modern development often involves the use of certain command line tools.
 Project Cascade provides a shared terminal capability that allows participants to use these command line tools collaboratively on the owner's machine.
-While not started by default, getting one going is simple.
+While not started by default to ensure security, getting one going is simple.

 1. Click on the share state item in the status bar